Teenage boy arrested after teacher stabbed at secondary school

-A teenager has been arrested after a teacher was stabbed at a secondary school.
+A teenager has been arrested after a male teacher was stabbed at a secondary school.

-Gloucestershire Police said an adult has been taken to hospital with a suspected stab wound after Tewkesbury School in Ashchurch Road, Tewkesbury, was placed on lockdown.
+The man was taken to hospital with a suspected stab wound after Tewkesbury Academy in Ashchurch Road, Tewkesbury, was placed on lockdown.

-The force said officers were called at around 9.10am on Monday to reports a pupil had stabbed a teacher and a teenage boy has been arrested.
+Gloucestershire Police said officers were called at about 9.10am on Monday to reports a pupil had stabbed a teacher – with a teenage boy later arrested.

+In a statement to the parents and carers of pupils, headteacher Kathleen McGillycuddy said: “We appreciate that this morning has been a worrying time for all associated with Tewkesbury Academy.”

+She added: “We were alerted shortly before 9am this morning to reports of a serious incident which left a male member of staff in need of hospital treatment.

+Tewkesbury Academy, a state secondary school for 11 to 18 year olds, is part of the Cabot Learning Federation, a multi-academy trust responsible for a number of academies in the South West of England.

+A recent Ofsted report, published in January, rated the mixed comprehensive school as ‘requires improvement’.

-Earlier on Monday teachers at the nearby Tirlebrook Primary School posted a message on Facebook saying its school had also been locked down on police advice and urged parents not to come to the school.
+Earlier on Monday, teachers at the nearby Tirlebrook Primary School posted on Facebook to say their school had also been locked down on police advice and urged parents not to attend.

 “An incident has occurred this morning at Tewkesbury Academy and we have been advised by Tewkesbury Police to put in place a lock down,” they said.